 An aerial image of reactors 3 and 4 at Fukushima Daiichi nuclear power station as decommissioning work continues.
 Photograph: The Asahi Shimbun/Getty

-The catastrophic triple meltdown at the Fukushima Daiichi nuclear plant in March 2011 was "a warning to the world" about the hazards of nuclear power and contained lessons for the British government as it plans a new generation of nuclear power stations, the man with overall responsibility for the operation in Japan has told the Guardian.
+nuclear power and contained lessons for the British government as it plans a new generation of nuclear power stations, the man with overall responsibility for the operation in

 Speaking at his Tokyo corporate headquarters , Naomi Hirose, president of the Tokyo Electric Power Company (Tepco), which runs the stricken Fukushima plant, said Britain's nuclear managers "should be prepared for the worst" in order to avoid repeating Japan's traumatic experience.
 "We tried to persuade people that nuclear power is 100% safe.
 That was easy for both sides.
 Our side explains how safe nuclear power is.
 The other side is the people who listen and for them it is easy to hear OK, it's safe, sure, why not?